aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 enrolled in the *Admin* group, the operation will fail.

 To enable advanced authorization use cases, you can layer auth rules to provide specialized functionality.
-To show how we might do that, let's expand the **Draft** example we started in the **Owner Authorization** section above.
-When we last left off, a **Draft** object could be updated and read by both its owner and any of its editors and could be created and deleted only by its owner.
+To show how you might do that, let's expand the **Draft** example you started in the **Owner Authorization** section above.
+When you last left off, a **Draft** object could be updated and read by both its owner and any of its editors and could be created and deleted only by its owner.
 Let's change it so that now any member of the "Admin" group can also create, update, delete, and read a **Draft** object.